 Wiesbaden – Prießnitzstraße

-As part of a groundbreaking renovation project—the first follow-up initiative by ecoworks—a residential complex on Prießnitzstraße in Wiesbaden (built in 1974/1975, with 90 units) is undergoing a comprehensive modernization.
-The goal is to significantly improve the buildings’ energy efficiency through serial renovation.
+As part of a groundbreaking renovation—the first follow-up project by ecoworks—a residential complex on Prießnitzstraße in Wiesbaden (built in 1974/1975, with 90 units) is undergoing a complete modernization.
+The primary goal is to dramatically improve the buildings’ energy efficiency through serial renovation, setting a new benchmark for sustainable and energy-saving housing in the region.

 In Planning